angus-ai/angus-doc/sdk/restful/index.rst

 But you must have an entry point to start the navigation.
-The entry point for services is https://gate.angus.ai/services, this resource describes a service directory, by requesting it, you get a list of available services provide by the cloud.
+The entry point for services is https://gate.angus.ai/services, this resource describes a service directory.
+By requesting it, you get back a list of available services provide by the targeted cloud.

 .. code-block:: console